nathangthomas/crypto_calculator/README.md

 ## Helpful Terminal Commands:
 - `rails new crypto-calculator -d=postgresql --webpack=react` creates a new Meteor app using a postgresql database and react webpack.
-- `rails db: create` creates a new database
+- `rails db:create` creates a new database
 - `rails g model Currency name description maxsupply:bigint currency_symbol slug` rails generator to create a model
 - `rake db:migrate` `rails db:migrate` run migrations to create tables in DB.
 - `rails db:rollback` rolls back the last migration so changes to table can be made